r-sreeram/adventofcode/README.md

 ## Work in progress

 My goal is to fill out solutions for all problems for all years, but I'm far from achieving that goal.
-I also want to add solutions in other languages, such as Go, Java/Scala/Kotlin, Typescript and Rust.
+I also want to add solutions in other languages, such as C++, Go, Java/Scala/Kotlin, Typescript and Rust.
 This repo is a work in progress.
 I'll add more solutions as I get time.
 Check back from time to time!